FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Experiments

-From the figure, we observe that bidirectional models consistently retain higher mutual information for both \( I(X; Z) \) and \( I(Z; Y) \).
-Interestingly, even small bidirectional models such as RoBERTa-base (125M) outperform larger unidirectional models like MobileLLM-600M and SmollM2-360 in terms of MIC.
-While bidirectional models are often assumed to be more computationally expensive—approximately twice the cost of unidirectional models—we find that in practice, smaller bidirectional models achieve better MIC while maintaining comparable or even lower compute cost.
-For example, as shown in Table~\ref{tab:models_cmp}, RoBERTa-base-125M requires only 21.76 GFLOPs and 10.87 GMACs, whereas the comparable unidirectional MobileLLM-125M requires 31.9 GFLOPs and 15.95 GMACs.
+Figure~\ref{fig:MI_result} compares the \emph{average OIC} across all layers between bidirectional and unidirectional LMs.
+We observe that bidirectional models consistently retain higher mutual information for both \(I(X;Z)\) and \(I(Z;Y)\).
+Notably, even smaller bidirectional models (e.g., RoBERTa\mbox{-}base, 125M) surpass larger unidirectional models (e.g., MobileLLM\mbox{-}600M, SmolLM2\mbox{-}360M) in OIC on many datasets.
+To further elucidate this behavior, Figure~\ref{fig:flownib_example} visualizes the \emph{information\mbox{-}plane trajectories} layer by layer over the estimator training horizon \(T\), contrasting bidirectional and unidirectional models on multiple datasets.
+Across layers and epochs, bidirectional models trace trajectories with systematically higher \(I(X;Z)\) and \(I(Z;Y)\), aligning with their larger OICs.
+Complementarily, Figure~\ref{fig:MI_example} shows a token\mbox{-}level MI analysis from the final layer (after fine\mbox{-}tuning on SST\mbox{-}2), which further highlights the representational advantage of bidirectional models.

+A common assumption is that bidirectional models are inherently more expensive—roughly twice the cost of unidirectional models.
+In practice, we find that \emph{smaller} bidirectional models can achieve \emph{higher OIC} while matching or even reducing compute.
+For example, Table~\ref{tab:models_cmp} reports that RoBERTa\mbox{-}base\mbox{-}125M requires only 21.76\,GFLOPs and 10.87\,GMACs, whereas MobileLLM\mbox{-}125M requires 31.90\,GFLOPs and 15.95\,GMACs, despite being unidirectional.
+Additional CPU profiling in Appendix~\ref{sec:model_profile_info} shows comparable end\mbox{-}to\mbox{-}end runtime characteristics between the two families, reinforcing that the observed information advantage of bidirectional models need not come with prohibitive compute overhead.

 \paragraph{Main Results:} Our results show that bidirectional models consistently outperform unidirectional models across both classification and regression tasks (Table~\ref{tab:performance}, Table~\ref{tab:regression_results}).
-For example, in classification, DeBERTa-v3-Large achieves the highest average accuracy of 84.73\% using masked token prediction, improving by +3.77 percentage points over its pooling-based variant.
+For example, in classification, DeBERTa-v3-Large achieves the highest average accuracy of 84.73\% using masked token prediction, improving by +3.77\% over its pooling-based variant.
 Furthermore, we observe that even RoBERTa-base outperforms MobileLLM-600M in several tasks, highlighting a consistent trend with mutual information (MI): better MI is correlated with improved context modeling and task performance.

-To further understand this behavior, we use FlowNIB to visualize the information flow in Figure~\ref{fig:flownib_example}, comparing bidirectional and unidirectional MI across datasets.
-The results show that bidirectional models retain higher mutual information in both \( I(X; Z) \) and \( I(Z; Y) \).
-Additionally, Figure~\ref{fig:MI_example} presents token-level mutual information from the final layer after fine-tuning on the SST-2 dataset, further illustrating the representational advantage of bidirectional models.

 Overall, these findings highlight that masking inference yields stronger gains in bidirectional models, while generation provides modest improvements for unidirectional models but fails to close the accuracy and error gap, reinforcing the advantage of bidirectional context and masking for both classification and regression.